OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/index.md

 ## Release Notes ##

-See the [release notes](appendix-release-notes/release-notes) section of this documentation.
+See the [release notes](appendix-release-notes/release-notes) section of this documentation for information about TSTool software changes.